YouTube-ASL: A Large-Scale, Open-Domain American Sign Language-English Parallel Corpus: The YouTube-ASL Corpus

 While some smaller datasets like How2Sign~\cite{Duarte_2021_CVPR} use annotators to manually align all captions, this becomes prohibitively expensive for larger datasets.
 For this reason, OpenASL~\cite{shi2022opendomain} and BOBSL~\cite{albanie2021bbcoxford} use annotators to correct only their validation and test sets.
 We take a coarser-grained approach to annotations but apply it to our entire list of 88,002 candidates: we use humans to identify videos that are roughly suitable and include them in our corpus without modification.

-To do so, we hired 3 native ASL users with English proficiency to serve as annotators.
+To do so, we hired 3 native ASL signers with English proficiency to serve as annotators.
 The annotators used a bespoke internal tool that would display a given YouTube video and present label options.
 In order to save time, the annotators were able to mark that their labels held for an entire channel of videos rather than each video individually.
 Therefore it is possible that certain videos in the corpus are channel outliers and do not meet quality standards, but generally large channels have consistent quality.
 Each video was labelled by only one annotator unless they brought it up for wider discussion.

 Through an iterative process involving written instructions, virtual meetings (through an ASL interpreter or signing project members), and escalations by email for edge cases, we aligned on standards for when to accept a video into the corpus.
-Some of the reasons for exclusion include: the video's captions do not exclusively correspond to signing; the video is in a sign language other than ASL; the video's captions do not correctly translate the ASL; and the captions are poorly aligned.
+Some of the reasons for exclusion include: the video's captions do not exclusively correspond to signing; the video is in a sign language other than ASL; the video's captions do not correctly translate the ASL; and the captions are poorly aligned \footnote{For caption alignment, we are targeting captions that start and stop in close proximity to the signing, and the timings appear to have been annotated based on the video rather than a voice-over.
+Within a sentence, which may consist of multiple captions, there may be but is not necessarily an alignment because the syntax of ASL is different from English.}.
 Notably, in order to increase the size of the corpus, we chose to include videos across all skill levels and signing styles, as long as they were comprehensible to an ASL user and correctly captioned.
 This variety is beneficial for sign language recognition tasks, where models should be able to understand all signers, but may limit the corpus's usefulness for generation tasks, where consistency and controllability are important.

 The result was a list of 11,093 videos whose captions are generally well-aligned English translations of signed ASL content.